meg-gutshall/flatiron-curriculum-notes/module-14-front-end-web-programming-in-javascript/section-04-communication-with-the-server/communicating-with-the-server.md

-# Communicating with the Server
+# Lesson: Communicating with the Server

 ## The Process of Communicating with the Server